Tour du Canada Fees and Dates

 - The final payment $4,156.33 ($3,745.00 + $411.33), the balance, is due March 31 in the year of the tour.
 Options (Mile Zero) may be paid at this time or when selected prior to the trip start date.

 - Applications and registrations will be accepted after these dates however the amount stipulated in the previous dates will be due at that time.

-**Fee includes a Green Levy.
+ii) Fee includes a Green Levy.
 This is intended to reflect the Canadian carbon tax regime which begins fully in 2019.
 Fees are collected by the Canadian or provincial government for carbon emission.
-For 2020 Tour du Canada will assess a levy of $15.00 per rider.
+2024 Tour du Canada fee includes a levy of $25.00 per rider.

-***There will be a (up to) $250.00 accommodation surcharge in the event we are not able to secure campsites and must put riders in indoor accommodation.
-The most likely possibility of this would be in Banff or Lake Louise where it is becoming increasingly difficult to secure sites.
+iv) There will be a (up to) $300.00 accommodation surcharge in the event we are not able to secure campsites and must put riders in indoor accommodation.
+The most likely possibility of this would be in Banff where it is becoming increasingly difficult to secure sites.
 This accommodation would be in hostels or hotel rooms and may be 4 plus to a room with the possibility of mixed genders.
 We expect to know in early January if we will have a problem.

 Please refer to the “Paying Your Trip Fees Memo” here: TdC Trip Fees Memo.
 When paying by cheque or money order it should be made to Tour du Canada.